Estimation of the geometric measure of entanglement with Wehrl Moments through Artificial Neural Networks: Conclusion

 \section{Conclusion}

-In this work, we have studied how ANNs can be used to give an accurate estimate of the geometric measure of entanglement (GME) of symmetric multiqubit states based on their first Wehrl moments (moments of their Husimi function).
+In this work, we have studied how ANNs can be used to give an accurate estimate of the geometric measure of entanglement (GME) of pure and mixed symmetric multiqubit states based on their first Wehrl moments (moments of their Husimi function).
 We also used convergence acceleration methods to estimate the GME.
 More specifically, we implemented the algorithm $E$ informed by the asymptotic behaviour of the Wehrl moments which we determined analytically.
 We found that even this powerful convergence acceleration algorithm is outperformed by ANNs when fed with the same input data.
-This gives prospects for the estimation and certification of entanglement based on a few Wehrl moments.
+We proposed an experimental protocol for measuring Wehrl moments that offers a gain over full state tomography and we showed that it can be coupled with ANNs to obtain a good estimate of the GME.
+This provides opportunities for the experimental estimation and certification of entanglement on the basis of a few Wehrl moments.

 This work opens up several perspectives.
-First, while we have focused on the determination of GME, our approach could have been used to determine e.g.\ the Wehrl entropy~\cite{Wehrl1978,Wehrl1979}, as both GME and such entropy are based on Wehrl moments, opening up characterizations of quantum chaos and phase transitions via ANNs.
-In addition, it is known that the determination of the GME of mixed states is considerably more complex than that of pure states.
-But as a mixed symmetric state $\rho$ is completely characterized by its Husimi function, $Q_\rho(\Omega) = \langle \Omega | \rho | \Omega\rangle$, it would be worth investigating the extent to which it is possible to estimate its entanglement (or other SU(2)-invariant) as we have done in this work, which would be particularly relevant as most experimental platforms deal with open quantum systems due to the unavoidable coupling to the environment.
-The generalization of our approach to non-symmetric many-body states, for which one faces the exponential many-body wall, is also an important and promising perspective, as one can expect some advantages when using ANNs in this context~\cite{Carleo2018}.
-More generally, an approach similar to the one used in this work could be followed to estimate the maximum or minimum of a continuous (quasi)probability distribution other than the Husimi function from its first moments, such as the Wigner function in order to explore non-classicality of quantum states.
+First, while we have focused on the determination of GME, our approach could have been used to determine e.g.\ Wehrl entropy~\cite{Wehrl1978,Wehrl1979}, as both GME and such entropy are based on Wehrl moments, opening up characterizations of quantum chaos and phase transitions via ANNs.
+Secondly, it is known that determining the GME of a quantum state is a considerably more complex task for mixed states than for pure states.
+Nevertheless, as we have shown in Sec.~\ref{sec:MixedStates}, the GME of a depolarised state can still be predicted with high accuracy from its first Wehrl moments.
+Remarkably, we even found that GME predictions improve as the state purity decreases, probably because the entanglement also decreases in this case.
+It would be of great interest to know for which other types of mixed states ANNs also give reliable estimates of the GME.
+In addition, our approach could be generalized to non-symmetric many-body quantum states where one is confronted with the exponential many-body wall, as it can be expected that ANNs will also be perform well in this context~\cite{Carleo2018}.
+More generally, an approach similar to the one used in this work could be followed to estimate the maximum or minimum of a continuous (quasi)probability distribution other than the Husimi function from its first moments, such as the Wigner function to explore the non-classicality of quantum spin states.